onizuka-dev/articles-migration/SCRIPTS-REFERENCE.md

    - Automatically formats text with correct quotes for YAML
    - Uses double quotes (`"`) if text contains apostrophes
    - Escapes double quotes inside double-quoted strings with `\"`
+   - ⚠️ **CRITICAL:** Does NOT escape single quotes when using double quotes as wrapper (single quotes inside text remain as-is)
    - Uses single quotes (`'`) if text has double quotes but no apostrophes
    - **Always use this function when generating text nodes**